-2. Checkout the benefits
+2. Check out the benefits

 Asking certain questions can help you here.
 Will the software allow you seamless access from anywhere and through any device?
-Is there a need to install software in your devices?
+Is there a need to install the software in your devices?
 Are the upgrades free?
 Does it provide scalability instantly?
 A positive answer to all of these questions means the software is good enough for consideration.

 3. Have a specific budget

 You do not want to overly spend on your accounting software.
-Good service providers will provide you a variety of payment options and also offer you packages that vary in costs.
+Good service providers will provide you with a variety of payment options and also offer you packages that vary in costs.
 Choose the one that fits your requirements and budget.

-4. Add-ons integration are important
+4. Add-ons integration is important